Online Enrollment Process for Fall 2025

-Tips for enrolling in College of Liberal Arts & Sciences online classes in fall 2024
+Tips for enrolling in College of Liberal Arts & Sciences online classes in Fall 2025:

 - Always try to enroll in the course first.
 Not all classes have reserved spots.
 A list of all online fall classes with reserved seats can be found HERE.

-- If upon trying to enroll you get blocked, do the following:
+- If you are unable to enroll in a course, do the following:

 - Search for an alternate course that may fit your needs.
 Be bold and explore a new area of study!